 Leyla Marandi, Program Manager, California Food for California Kids®, manages the organization’s programmatic efforts designed to increase students’ ecological understanding of where food comes from and how it reaches the table.
 Her work is informed by prior experience working with local governments and nonprofits in Los Angeles, Seattle, and the Bay Area on initiatives to improve student health and nutrition.
 She received her Master of Public Health from the University of Southern California in Health Education and Promotion.
 Her career path has been inspired by the intersection of food, community, culture, and health.
 She enjoys living in Oakland, where she spends free time at local farmers markets and hiking in Redwood Regional Park.

-Alexa Norstad, Senior Project Manager, develops schedules, manages work plans, and acts as liaison to multiple external consultants for the organization.
-With a background in publications, where she worked in New York at the corporate offices of Condé Nast Publications and for the account management team at a global advertising firm, she lends particular editorial expertise to the organization’s publications and communications work.
-A farming apprenticeship in Vermont left her with a deep appreciation of one’s food systems and the importance of connecting to place.
+Alexa Norstad, Director of Programs, oversees all program efforts across the organization, ensuring efficient and effective team management and program administration to advance education for sustainable living.
+She brings extensive project management, contract management, quality control, and evaluation capabilities to the position.
+Her background in publications, where she worked in New York at the corporate offices of Condé Nast Publications, lends editorial expertise to the organization’s publications and communications work.
+A farming apprenticeship in Vermont left her with a deep appreciation of one’s food system and the importance of connecting to place.
 She is passionate about cooking and minimizing food waste and spends time in the kitchen doing just that with her husband and two small children.

 Jan Stone, Program Support and Event Planner, plans and executes the organization’s events from statewide conferences to small stakeholder meetings, always incorporating signature brand elements and hospitality.
 She has spent over 25 years in various executive positions in marketing and special events with major retailers, property developers, financial institutions, and K–12 education before forming her own consulting business.
 She provided event-planning services for the Center for Ecoliteracy for a number of years before joining the staff in 2015.
 Her combined understanding of marketing, special events, and how children learn best in an education environment are an enormous benefit.
 She and her husband live in Oakland.